 - And mini implants

-Dental implants and the services of our professional dentists may be fully covered by your insurance plan.
+The services of our professional dental implant dentist may be fully covered by your insurance plan.
 We also offer convenient payment plans and 0% interest financing through HealthSmart Financial.

 Funding may be available for eligible dental patients from the Ontario Ministry of Health and Long-Term Care, which offers an Oral and Maxillofacial Rehabilitation Program (OMRP).